General Questions

 RewriteRule ^index\.php$ - [L] RewriteCond %{REQUEST_FILENAME} !-f RewriteCond %{REQUEST_FILENAME} !-d RewriteRule . /index.php [L]

-If you couldn’t spot the block, then simply paste the following piece of code to the bottom of the .htaccess file:
+If you can't find the block, paste the following code at the bottom of the .htaccess file:

 RewriteEngine On RewriteBase / RewriteRule ^index\.php$ - [L] RewriteCond %{REQUEST_FILENAME} !-f RewriteCond %{REQUEST_FILENAME} !-d RewriteRule . /index.php [L]

-Afterwards, it’s recommended to clear your Cache and perform Reindex Magento SSH.
+Afterwards, clear your cache and perform a Magento reindex via SSH.

-WooCommerce and Magento have different URL structures, so all your new products created on Magento won’t have the /product/ part in their links.
+WooCommerce and Magento use different URL structures.
+New products created directly in Magento will not include the /product/ segment in their URLs.

-If there’s no writeEngine on line, then simply paste the following piece of code to the bottom of the .htaccess file:
+If the RewriteEngine on line doesn't exist, add the following code to the bottom of the .htaccess file:

-As the result, the manipulations described above will allow us to preserve search engine rankings and avoid losing referral / direct traffic through old URLs.
-All customers trying to reach your products via old WooCommerce URLs (i.e. http://woocommerce-store.com/product/pillow-spray) will be redirected to new Magento URLs (i.e. http://magento-store.com/pillow-spray) without .html or /index.php/.
+These steps will help preserve search engine rankings and prevent losing referral/direct traffic from old WooCommerce URLs.
+Customers accessing your products via old WooCommerce URLs (e.g., http://woocommerce-store.com/product/hair-spray) will be redirected to the corresponding new Magento URLs (e.g., http://magento-store.com/hair-spray) without .html or /index.php/.

 More info